lpsinger/gwcelery/doc/gwcelery.tasks.superevents.rst

 time, one event belonging to the superevent is identified as the *preferred event*.

-This module provides the Superevent Manager, an LVAlert handler that creates and updates superevents whenever new events are uploaded to GraceDB.
+This module provides the Superevent Manager, an IGWN Alert handler that creates and updates superevents whenever new events are uploaded to GraceDB.
 It also checks whether the superevent qualifies to be sent out as a LIGO-Virgo public alert.